Biden says 'Roe is on the ballot' this fall as Democrats consider options on abortion rights - KTVZ

 By Kate Sullivan, CNN

-The President acknowledged there is no unilateral action he can take to restore the nationwide right to an abortion and urged Americans to elect more members of Congress in November who will support legislation protecting access to abortion.
+The President said the court’s ruling means women’s health is now at risk in America and acknowledged there is no unilateral action he can take to restore the nationwide right to an abortion.

 “This fall, Roe is on the ballot,” Biden said, speaking from the White House.
 “Personal freedoms are on the ballot.
 The right to privacy, liberty, equality — they’re all on the ballot.
 Until then, I will do all in my power to protect a woman’s right in states where they will face the consequences of today’s decision.”